mouhamed2013/HabboPHP/README.md

 HabboPHP is no longer maintained.
 Any issues or pull request will be answered by the staff.

-HabboPHP ist jetzt sofort nicht gepflegt.
+HabboPHP ist sofort nicht gepflegt.
 Keine Ausgabe würde Vertrag jetzt.

 HabboPHP是不能維持。